nus-cs2113-AY2021S1/tp/docs/UserGuide.md

  ```
 ________________________________________________________________________________
-friends was added to your watchlist.
+Friends was added to your watchlist.
 ```
 <br>